ncasaux/camel-plantuml/README.md

 - WireTapProcessor (`wireTap`)
 - RecipientList (`recipientList`)

-The PlantUML code is exposed through a configurable HTTP endpoint, and can be rendered afterwards as an image using PlantUML [webserver](http://www.plantuml.com/plantuml/uml "PlantUML webserver") or any other tool where PlantUML is available (VSCode, IntelliJ, your own PlantUML server...)
+The PlantUML code is exposed through a configurable HTTP endpoint, and can be rendered afterwards as an image using PlantUML [webserver](http://www.plantuml.com/plantuml/uml "PlantUML webserver") or any other computer where PlantUML and graphviz are available (VSCode, IntelliJ, your own PlantUML server...)

-### Features
+## Features
 This tool generates PlantUML diagrams with following features:
 - each route is rendered as a rectangle.
 - each static endpoint base URI is rendered as a queue with a "static" layout.